hainayanda/Dummyable/README.md

 }
 ```

-But doing it manually will not provide you with `dummy(of:count:)` and some other global function that use the type that is generated by `@Dummyable` or `#Dummy` macro.
+But doing it manually will not provide you with `dummy(of:count:)` and some other global function that uses the type that is generated by the `@Dummyable` or `#Dummy` macro.

 ## Contributing